(Remember, clicking the highlighted links brings you to other reviews and articles here at The Movie Madhouse!)

 There is some cheesy 80s entertainment here and some good ideas mixed in with all the silliness.
 It starts off well enough, but gets increasingly goofy as it goes along.
 The usually excellent Finney is miscast and the last act really goes off the over-the-top deep end with a James Bond-ish finale set in a constantly rearranging television studio.
 It all occurs in front of a live audience…who are laughing as much as we are at this point.
 A misfire for sure, but not one without some nostalgic charm.

-2 and 1/2 scanned lookers…earns extra points for being charmingly 80s.
+Rated 2 and 1/2 (out of 4) scanned lookers…earns extra points for being charmingly 80s.